-Can a Real Estate Agent Be Sued For An Error?
+Can a Home Inspector Be Sued For An Error or Omission?

-A Professional, Such As a Real Estate Agent, As a Trained Expert That Is Relied Upon For Quality Advice or Opinion May Be Legally Responsible For Unreasonable Mistakes That Result In Harm.
+A Professional, Such As a Home Inspector, As a Trained Expert That Is Relied Upon For Quality Advice or Opinion May Be Legally Responsible For Unreasonable Mistakes That Result In Harm.
 A Qualified Expert Witness May Be Required For Confirming What Was Unreasonable.

 Similar Questions About Mistakes By Professionals Include:

-- What Happens If a Property Manager Made a Mistake?
+- What Happens If a Home Inspector Made a Mistake?

-- Can a Lawsuit Be Brought Against A Project Manager For a Mistake?
+- Can a Lawsuit Be Brought Against a Dentist For a Mistake?

 Professional consultants and advisors, such as lawyers, doctors, accountants, among many others, are imperfect just the same as everybody; however, when a professional makes a mistake, the error or omission may result in death or injury, damage to property, serious financial impact, or sometimes even a combination of these consequences.
 Of course, the type of professional can vary and thus the harm that results from a mistake also varies depending on the type of professional involved; a mistake by a doctor may cause death or injury; a mistake by an engineer may cause a bridge to collapse involving property damage as well as death and injury, and a mistake by an accountant could cause tax reassessments resulting in retroactive interest due among other monetary losses.